 15. Role and Participation of Witnesses in the Investigation

 Although in-person interviews are ideal, circumstances may require individuals to be interviewed remotely.
 Videoconferencing (or similar technologies) may be used for interviews if the Investigator(s) determine a need for remote interviewing.
-The College will take appropriate steps to reasonably ensure the ability of parties and witnesses to participate and the security/privacy of remote interviews.
+The University will take appropriate steps to reasonably ensure the ability of parties and witnesses to participate and the security/privacy of remote interviews.
 Though not preferred, if deemed appropriate by the Investigator(s), witnesses may provide written statements in lieu of interviews or choose to respond to written questions.
 If a witness submits a written statement but does not submit to cross examination at a hearing, their written statement may not be used as evidence.

 16. Recording of Interviews

-Moravian College typically audio and/or video record interviews to ensure that testimony is captured accurately and can be made easily available for review.
+Moravian University typically audio and/or video record interviews to ensure that testimony is captured accurately and can be made easily available for review.
 In accordance with dual-party state requirements, all involved parties must be made aware of and consent to the audio and/or video recording by the Investigators.
 No unauthorized audio or video recording of any kind is permitted during investigative interviews or other meetings in this process.

 17. Evidentiary Considerations in the Investigation

 The investigation does not consider: 1) incidents not directly related to the possible violation, unless they evidence a pattern; or 2) questions and evidence about the Complainant's sexual predisposition or prior sexual behavior, unless offered to prove that someone other than the Respondent committed the alleged conduct, or if the questions and evidence concern prior incidents of the Complainant's sexual behavior with the Respondent and are offered to prove consent.
 Within these boundaries, the investigation can consider character evidence generally, although it is unlikely to be relevant unless it is fact evidence or relates to a pattern of conduct.